SAS Programs and Services

 The primary mission of Student Accessibility Services (SAS) is to ensure that all students with disabilities have equal access to educational opportunities at the University of North Florida.
 SAS promotes self-determination and self-advocacy of students with disabilities throughout the university community.
+It works to create an inclusive university climate to support the retention and success of all students with disabilities at UNF.
 In addition, SAS partners with other units on campus to ensure that students with disabilities are provided the opportunity to achieve their maximum potential.

 Who does SAS serve?

 Currently enrolled undergraduate and graduate students with disabilities that include but are not limited to:

 - Learning disabilities (for example: reading, writing, math, memory or processing disabilities)